What Is Project Integration Management?

 - Close the project (or project phase)

 These integration management processes occur throughout the entire project lifecycle.
-In other words, at least one of these seven processes falls within each of the five standard phases of a project.
-This is because managing project integration is an ongoing task that needs to continually happen throughout a project.
+This is because managing project integration is an ongoing task that needs to happen continuously.

-Because integration management requires the ability to evaluate resources, making trade-offs and dealing with competing activities, project managers need to have a combination of soft skills and hard skills.
+Because integration management requires the ability to evaluate resources, make trade-offs and dealing with competing activities, project managers need to have a combination of soft skills and hard skills.
 These include the following:

 - Relationship management